Alan Hale Sr.

-Alan Hale Sr. (born Rufus Edward Mackahan; February 10, 1892 – January 22, 1950) was an American actor and director.
-He is best remembered for his many character roles, in particular as a frequent sidekick of Errol Flynn, as well as films supporting Lon Chaney, Wallace Beery, Douglas Fairbanks, James Cagney, Clark Gable, Cary Grant, Humphrey Bogart, and Ronald Reagan.
-Hale was usually billed as Alan Hale and his career in film lasted 40 years.
+Alan Hale Sr. (born Rufus Edward Mackahan; February 10, 1892 – January 22, 1950), typically credited as Alan Hale, was an American actor and film director.
+He is best known for his many character roles during the Golden Age of Hollywood, in particular as a frequent sidekick of Errol Flynn.
+He also played in films supporting Lon Chaney, Wallace Beery, Douglas Fairbanks, James Cagney, Clark Gable, Cary Grant, Humphrey Bogart, and Ronald Reagan.
+In total, his career in film lasted 40 years.

 His son, Alan Hale Jr., also became an actor and remains most famous for playing "the Skipper" on the television series Gilligan's Island.

 Early life

-Hale was born Rufus Edward Mackahan in Washington, D.C.
-He studied to be an opera singer.
+Hale was born Rufus Edward MacKahan in Washington, D.C.
+Before becoming an actor, he studied osteopathy at the University of Pennsylvania, and he also worked as an opera singer, journalist, and inventor.